ASLeonard/pangenome_summer_school/slides/lecture_0.md

 Pangenomes are one solution to this problem of representing many genomes, or more formally [put](https://lh3.github.io/2024/03/29/what-is-a-pangenome) is

->a collection of well assembled genomes in a clade (typically a species) to be analyzed together.
+>a collection of well assembled genomes in a clade (typically a species) to be analysed together.

 Historically, pangenomes were used primarily in bacteria — many E. coli genomes only share ~50% of genes, so the "set" of genes was the "pangenome".

+---

+# What is a "pangenome"?

 Now we might refer to a collection of *many* genomes as a pangenome.

+. . .

+Species pangenomes, genus pangenomes (**super**pangenome), etc.

 ---

 # What is a "pangenome"?

-In reality there are many types of pangenomes:
+In reality there are many underlying types of pangenomes:

  - variation-based
- - sequence-based
+ - **sequence-based**
  - gene-based
  - *k*mer-based

+. . .

 As a young field, no one definition has won yet. \
 Each may have their own strengths and weaknesses.